ShoYamanishi/SDFont/README.md

 - Wasted space in the texture.
 Only one out of 4 bytes is effectively used.
 Apparently OpenGL does not allow alpha-only texture, and there is no way to utilized RGB bytes.

-# Requirements

-SDFont should work on any platform that supports C++14, libfreetype, libpng, and OpenGL 3.3.

-I have tested it only on the following environment.
-  - Macbook Pro (Intel Corei5) macOS Mojave 10.14.2

 # TODO